 The novelty of soda wore off when I hit high school, got my driver’s license and started making my own money.
 Suddenly, I could buy a soda whenever I wanted and thus began the standard country girl three-a-day Mountain Dew habit.
 I switched to Diet Coke in college, but the soft drink dependency still raged on.
 No longer was it a fun treat for road trips, but it was a necessity for daily life.

-Once I started getting healthy, I began to read about the dangers of artificial sweeteners and then quickly realized that soda was nothing but bad news for my health and weight loss efforts.
-My daily soft drinks were replaced with water and I never looked back.
+Once I started eating healthier, my daily soft drinks were replaced with water and I never looked back.
 Now that I’m a few years removed from a soft drink habit, I’ve gained back the novelty of it all.
-Buying an all-natural soda from the store now feels like a treat again!
+Buying a soda from the store now feels like a treat again!
 The one issue: those all-natural soft drinks are pricey as all get out.
 It’s hard to justify paying upwards of $2 for some flavoring and carbonated water.
 So, to the kitchen!